 It’s quickly apparent that RoFX isn’t your normal EA developer, and I’m not even sure they are providing a Forex robot.
-Even though the developers of this software advertise the program as automated robot trading, they don’t seem to provide us with any of the normal auto trading elements.
-There is no mention of the strategy that this expert advisor utilizes, and nothing that suggests that the development team has a reputation in this market.
+Even though the developers of this software advertise the program as automated robot trading, they don’t seem to provide us with any of the normal auto-trading elements.
+There is no mention of the strategy that this expert advisor utilizes and nothing that suggests that the development team has a reputation in this market.

-They do tell us that they’ve been developing and trading in the Forex market since 2009, but I can’t seem to find any proof of that.
+They do tell us that they’ve been developing and trading in the Forex market since 2009, but I can’t find any proof of that.
 In fact, all I find is information online that is contradictory to the statement and others made on the website.

 There is one link lower on the website dedicated to the charity that they have completed.
-In this section they tell us that their “Edu Program helped over 30 million children through our programs.”
+In this section, they tell us that their “Edu Program helped over 30 million children through our programs.”
 Yet, I find little to no information about this anywhere online, and in doing a quick WHOIS domain search, it turns out that this website was founded in 2016.

 - Type: Forex EA

-- Price: Deposit based profit share
+- Price: Deposit-based profit share

 - Strategy: Undisclosed